Microsoft Neural Network Algorithm

 Viewing a Neural Network Model

 To work with the data and see how the model correlates inputs with outputs, you can use the Microsoft Neural Network Viewer.
 With this custom viewer, you can filter on input attributes and their values, and see graphs that show how they affect the outputs.
-Tooltips in the viewer show the probability and lift associated with each pair of input and output values.
-For more information, see Browse a Model Using the Microsoft Neural Network Viewer.
+The tooltips in the viewer show you the probability and lift associated with each pair of input and output values.
+For more information, see Viewing a Mining Model with the Microsoft Neural Network Viewer.

 The easiest way to explore the structure of the model is to use the Microsoft Generic Content Tree Viewer.
 You can view the inputs, outputs, and networks created by the model, and click on any node to expand it and see statistics related to the input, output, or hidden layer nodes.
-For more information, see Browse a Model Using the Microsoft Generic Content Tree Viewer.
+For more information, see Viewing Model Details with the Microsoft Generic Content Tree Viewer.

 After the model has been processed, you can use the network and the weights stored within each node to make predictions.
 A neural network model supports regression, association, and classification analysis, Therefore, the meaning of each prediction might be different.
 You can also query the model itself, to review the correlations that were found and retrieve related statistics.
-For examples of how to create queries against a neural network model, see Neural Network Model Query Examples.
+For examples of how to create queries against a neural network model, see Querying a Neural Network Model (Analysis Services- Data Mining).

 For general information about how to create a query on a data mining model, see Querying Data Mining Models (Analysis Services - Data Mining).

 Does not support drillthrough or data mining dimensions.
 This is because the structure of the nodes in the mining model does not necessarily correspond directly to the underlying data.